 The main challenges are the following:

-- High level of informal employment and inefficiency of labor market institutions
+- high level of informal employment

-- Low motivation of beneficiaries of social benefits/ assistance for employment
+- low motivation for employment of beneficiaries of social benefits/ assistance

 Main approaches to address social policy challenges

 In 2019, the Ministry of Social Policy of Ukraine continued the process of reforming the social sphere directed towards the achievement of the priorities:

 - Labour market reform, promotion of productive employment, labour market reform.